usds/SME-QA-Website/pages/phases/job-analysis/creating-assessments-from-competencies.md

 - As part of testing, record the time it will take to conduct the written assessment.
 Add that to the job announcement and assessment instructions.
 - You should provide an estimated timeframe within the JOA in which applicants can expect a written assessment to be sent (e.g., "If you are selected to move forward, you should expect to receive a written assessment within approximately 3-5 days of this announcement closing."
 - To keep the applicant burden manageable, give applicants a maximum word count to use to complete the assessment.

+## Structured Interviews

+All pilots to date have included a structured interview as the final assessment step.
+We recommend having interviews be the last assessment step because of the time required to schedule, conduct, and assess them.

 ### If using two structured interviews